The internet research hub for Victor Hugo enthusiasts |

 I am standing upon that foreshore.
 A ship at my side spreads her white sails in the morning breeze and starts for the blue ocean.
 She is an object of beauty and strength and I stand and watch her until at length she hangs like a speck of white cloud just where the sea and sky come down to mingle with each other.
 Then someone at my side says, "There!
 She's gone!"
 "Gone where?"
 "Gone from my sight, that's all."
 She is just as large in mast and spar and hull as ever she was when she left my side; just as able to bear her load of living freight to the place of her destination.
 Her diminished size is in me, not in her.
 And just at that moment when someone at my side says, "There!
 She's gone!" there are other eyes watching her coming and other voices ready to take up the glad shout, "Here she comes!"

 The analogy above, often used at funeral services, is often attributed to Hugo's novel, "Toilers of the Sea."
 However, this appears to be incorrect.
-At least, I was unable to find the source upon reading Hugo's novel.
+At least, I was unable to find the source upon reading Hugo's novel, and I have never seen a French version of this quote suggesting the original was in English.

-There are six other attributions I have found:
+There are seven other attributions I have found:

 A piece of paper with the poem was found on Col. David "Mickey" Marcus's body after he was shot in 1948.
 My guess is that friends/relatives incorrectly assumed he wrote it.